nihilisticneuralnet/SarvamScholar/README.md

 4. **Run the Application**: Finally, run the application using Streamlit by executing `python -m streamlit run app.py`.

-Ensure you have all the necessary tools installed before running these commands.
+Ensure you have all the necessary libraries installed before running these commands.